felipepara/network-grapho-league-of-legends/README.md

     2) balance the connection between champions, removing weak links to have a better visualization;

     3) add the ranks from each match, so we can better understand how each rank behaves;

+The html file contains an example of the output.